Kyle Isbel Player Props: Royals vs. Angels

-After hitting .194 with three doubles, a walk and three RBI in his past 10 games, Kyle Isbel and the Kansas City Royals face the Los Angeles Angels (who will hand the ball to Shohei Ohtani) at 9:38 PM ET on Friday.
+Kyle Isbel -- 0-for-3 in his most recent game -- will be in action for the Kansas City Royals against the Los Angeles Angels, with Tyler Anderson on the mound, on April 22 at 9:07 PM ET.

-In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Rangers.
+In his most recent game he had a hitless performance (0-for-3) against the Angels.

 Kyle Isbel Game Info & Props vs. the Angels